spot_img

 IIBF MSME Short Notes Part 1 – Micro, Small and Medium Enterprise

 In Banking Industry, the importance of MSME finance has grown in recent times.
-This course on MSME is supposed to equip practicing banking & finance professionals to have in-depth knowledge in the field of MSME finance.
+This course on MSME is supposed to equip practising banking & finance professionals to have in-depth knowledge in the field of MSME finance.

 While you prepare for IIBF MSME Certificate Course, going through Micro, Small and Medium Enterprises notes helps immensely in the preparations!
-And Learning Sessions has prepared MSME notes (pdf) so that you can easily get an overview on the topics covered under MSME.
+And Learning Sessions has prepared MSME notes (pdf) so that you can easily get an overview of the topics covered under MSME.

 MSME (short notes) has been prepared based on the syllabus prescribed by IIBF: